Your Complete Guide to Trunk Coffee Tables

 While steamer trunks were primarily used for long voyages—though any voyage prior to air travel was long—they also served owners while stationary.
 While at home, they became storage containers that would keep linens and out of season clothes.
 As daily life and lifestyles changed, these trunks were relegated to the storage room, whether it be the basement or up in the rafters.

 As vintage designs populated homes, something that began to gain popularity in the 1970s, dusty trunks were brought out of storage and used as coffee tables.
 Their use as furniture didn’t stop there.
-They came to decorate several pockets in the house, as decorative items in front of a window or a surface to display objet d’art.
-They make a great place to hold a television, and are practical when placed at the foot of the bed to store extra linens or sweaters.
+They came to decorate several pockets in the house, as decorative items in front of a window or a surface to display decorative objet d’art.
+They make a great place to hold a television, and are practical when placed at the foot of the bed to store extra linens or sweaters—especially, old-fashioned ones like canopies and four-posters.

 What Trunks Make the Best Coffee Tables?